 Look at your tires each time you fill your fuel tank.
 If one tire looks lower than the others, check the pressure in all of them.
-Always follow these precautions:

-- Keep your tires inflated to the recommended pressures. - Stay within the recommended load limits (see Load limits in the Index). - ☐ Make sure the weight of your load is evenly distributed. - Drive at safe speeds. - ☐ Make sure the spare tire is mounted and anchored properly in the tire carrier without contacting functional parts such as brake tubes, fuel lines, exhaust pipes, etc.

-If you do not take these precautions, your tires may fail or go flat.
+Always follow these precautions: Use an accurate tire pressure gauge. ☐ Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 3 miles (5 km). ☐ Make sure the weight of your load is evenly distributed.
+Adjust tire pressure to recommended specifications found on the Safety Compliance Certification Label. ☐ Make sure the spare tire is mounted and anchored properly in the tire carrier without contacting functional parts such as brake tubes, fuel lines, exhaust pipes, etc. If you do not take these precautions, your tires may fail or go flat.
 Ford Motor Company recommends obeying posted speed limits.